 In order to assess the health risk to U.S. personnel from exposure to water in theater, the USAPHC identified the most probable exposure pathways.
 These are based on the administrative information provided on the field data sheets submitted with the samples taken over the time period being evaluated.
-Based on the information provided from the field, all samples for untreated water samples were associated with source water for treatment and no exposure pathways were associated with those samples.
-Therefore, untreated samples are not assessed as potential health hazards.
-It is assumed that 100% of all U.S. personnel at Camp Black Horse will be directly exposed to reverse osmosis water purification unit (ROWPU) treated and disinfected fresh bulk water, since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.
+It is assumed that 100% of all U.S. personnel at FOB Lashkar Gar and vicinity will be directly exposed to reverse osmosis water purification unit (ROWPU) treated and disinfected fresh bulk water, since this classification of water is primarily used for personal hygiene, showering, cooking, and for use at vehicle wash racks.
 Field data sheets indicate that bottled water is the only approved source of drinking water.